Rishabh7409/CRUD-operations-on-Camera-entity/README.md

 This project built in using Express js , Node js , and DynamoDB

-This project is to perform CRUD operations on Cameras entity

-here is api for camera table
-http://localhost:8000/api/add-camera, method post req.body:{ name, description, url }
+This project is to perform CRUD operations on Cameras entity Please run npm i node before using this project here is api for camera table http://localhost:8000/api/add-camera, method post req.body:{ name, description, url }
 http://localhost:8000/api/get-camera, method post red.body: {name}